 (f) Establish and/or designate such subsidiary bodies or agencies as are deemed necessary for the implementation of this Convention; and

-(g) Determine and adopt appropriate rules and procedures for the acceptance of new Parties to this Convention in accordance with Article 23 and Annexes III and IV.
+(g) Determine and adopt appropriate rules and procedures for the acceptance of new Parties to this Convention in accordance with Article 23 and Annexes VII A and VII B.

 5. Any State which is eligible to become a Party to this Convention may be represented as an observer at meetings of the Conference of the Parties.
 Any other State or any body or agency, whether national, regional or international, governmental or nongovernmental, with an interest in the subject matter of this Convention which has informed the Secretariat of its wish to be represented as an observer at a meeting of the Conference of the Parties, may be admitted unless at least one-third of the Parties present object.
 The admission and participation of observers shall be subject to the rules of procedure adopted by the Conference of the Parties.